Rural Health Service Corps

 Members serve at over 20 partnering host sites across the region.
 AmeriCorps members serving through the Rural Health Service Corps have the opportunity to serve their communities as they develop professional skills, build teamwork and leadership abilities, learn more about the areas of nonprofit management and community health, and connect with a broad network of AmeriCorps members, alumni and supporters.
 Rural Health Service Corps started in 2008 and expanded to include a VISTA program in 2012.
-Since the RHSC program’s inception, over 200 members have served with RHSC in communities throughout South Central NY.
+Since the RHSC program’s inception, hundreds of members have served with RHSC in communities throughout South Central NY.
 RHSC alumni have gone on to careers in medicine, public health and nonprofit management, among other fields.

 Successful applicants (minimum age 18) will demonstrate the following proficiencies and values: